Order of Friars Minor: Beginnings

 The mendicant orders had long been exempt from the jurisdiction of the bishop, and enjoyed (as distinguished from the secular clergy) unrestricted freedom to preach and hear confessions in the churches connected with their monasteries.
 This had led to endless friction and open quarrels between the two divisions of the clergy.
 This question was definitively settled by the Council of Trent.

 Separate congregations

-Amid numerous dissensions in the 14th century, a number of separate congregations sprang up, almost of sects, to say nothing of the heretical parties of the Beghards and Fraticelli, some of which developed within the order on both hermit and cenobitic principles.
+Amid numerous dissensions in the 14th century, a number of separate observances sprang up, almost like sects (to say nothing of the heretical parties of the Beghards and Fraticelli), some of which developed within the order on both hermit and cenobitic principles.
+They all operated generally under the authority of the Minister General of the Order, a member of the Observant branch, but were allowed their distinct practices.
+They included: